〰️ OSTA's Mission 〰️

 how does OSTA support substitutes?

-Training, PDU’s and honoring a Substitute Teacher of the Year
+Training, PDU’s and Substitute Teacher of the Year Recognition

 Get active with osta!

-Links to Newsletters: Edition 1 & Edition 2
+Links to Newsletters: Edition 1 , Edition 2, EDITION 3

 Renew to get a member’s only passcode for more surveys and polls